Independent Executives vs. Management Consultants – What’s the Difference & Costs?

 Types of Arrangements:

-As you have seen from the above, not all projects are created equal as is the case for how to quote the project.
-We have seen a variety of projects quoted on hourly, daily, retainer, flat fee/project based as well as the prior combined with a success fee.
+As you’ve seen, not all projects are created equal as is the case for how to quote the project.
+We have seen a variety of projects quoted on hourly, daily, retainer, flat fee/project-based as well as the prior combined with a success fee.
 Which is right for your situation will also depend on all of the above.
 Typically types of projects such as assessments and strategic planning can be done on a flat fee basis.
-When there is a potential for a significant cost savings or revenue increase and the company has a small budget, adding a success fee combined with a lower than usual rate is something to be considered.
+With a potential for significant cost savings or revenue increase and the company has a small budget, consider adding a success fee combined with a lower than usual rate.

-The right management consultant combined with an arrangement that fits the situation and your budget can often make a big impact on the success of a company.
-Having that impartial outside resource that can not only provide a new perspective but also offer needed additional hands-on assistance is invaluable.
+The right management consultants combined with an arrangement that fits the situation and your budget can often make a big impact on the success of a company.
+Having that impartial outside resource can provide a new perspective and also offer needed additional hands-on assistance is invaluable.

 How much do Independent Executive Management Consultants cost?

 Since an Interim Executive role has specific objectives and timelines, they are far less likely to involve themselves in the day-to-day politics and minutiae; thus accomplishing in 3-4 days what a full-time executive will accomplish in 5 days.
 You can then compare the cost of an Interim Executive working three to four days per week to that of what you would be paying a full-time executive employee (salary, taxes, benefits, bonus, etc).
 The cost will be close to the same but the interim executive will get the work done faster.